Linux-RISC/IRIX-diskless-workstation/README.md

 sgi@debian:/home/irix/i $ sudo tar xvf diskless.tar
 ```
 <h3>10.
 Boot each client and verify the installation.</h3>
-You can clean the hosts from /diskless/client/IRIS/etc/hosts and /diskless/client/IRIS2/etc/hosts, they are not used.
+You can clean on Reanimator the hosts from diskless/client/IRIS/etc/hosts and diskless/client/IRIS2/etc/hosts, they are not used.
 <br>
 <br>
-Edit /diskless/client/IRIS/etc/fstab and /diskless/client/IRIS2/etc/fstab and another clients to boot from Reanimator or a NAS.<br>
+Edit on Reanimator diskless/client/IRIS/etc/fstab and diskless/client/IRIS2/etc/fstab and another clients to boot from Reanimator or a NAS.<br>
-Original file:<br>
+Original file on Octane2:<br>

 ```
 # cat /diskless/client/IRIS/etc/fstab